 When editing text files the above dialog is displayed.
 Move the Mini Map to the left side of the Text Editor or Hex Editor by clicking the Mini Map Position drop-down and selecting Left Side.
 The Mini Map can be hidden by clicking the Hide button and if the Mini Map is already hidden when the dialog is displayed the button will be changed to a Show button instead.
 Clicking the Reset button changes all Mini Map options back to their defaults.
 The Mini Map can also be zoomed by dragging the Zoom slider and the zoom value is the height of each line in the Mini Map.

 A different options dialog with more coloring options is displayed when editing hex files.
 The Mini Map Position, Hide, Reset and Zoom are all identical to the text Mini Map options above.
+The Highlight Structs toggle is discussed below in the Highlighting Structs section.
 The default coloring scheme for the Mini Map takes the color of each byte from the editor and then lightens it or darkens it depending upon the byte value.
 Byte values closer to 0 darker the color, byte values closer to 255 lighten the color and byte values of 128 do not modify the color.
 The amount of darkening or lightening can be adjusted by dragging the Contrast slider and setting a value of 0 disables any lightening or darkening of the bytes (see the Hex Mini Map above for a diagram).
 Dragging the Brightness slider right or left lightens or darkens the whole Mini Map.

 Clicking the Colorize toggle enables other coloring modes that ignore any colors from the editor such as the Template results and applies colors based on the value of each byte.
 Note that the Contrast slider is not used when Colorize is enabled.
 The following Colorize choices are currently available: